Brunno2002/Personal-Finance-tracker-/README.md

 ![example](https://github.com/user-attachments/assets/37cb86d3-5e77-49bc-b7fb-8c595dd52f21)

-A Personal Finance Tracker using python, Tkinter, CustomTkinter, and SQL

 ## 🚀 Features
 - Easily input new categories such as but not limited to Food, Transport, and rent.
 - Easily see your how much money you have left from your income with the loading bar.